karstm/chuck.vim/README.md

 This plugin depends on [vimproc](https://github.com/Shougo/vimproc.vim) for controlling the Chuck VM.

-Install with any Plug-in manager or you can also copy the files manually to their corresponding directories in your `~/.vim/` directory if you're into the taste of awfulness.
+Install with any Plug-in manager or you can also copy the files manually.

 usage
 ------------